Meet Our Team

 Prior to his role with Philpott Children’s Tennis, Richard worked with Tennis Canada for twelve years as the Director of Community Tennis.
 In addition to his work in community tennis, Richard also established a university national tennis championship, managed Tennis Canada’s partnerships with their Provincial Tennis Associations and was the fitness coach for Tennis Canada’s provincial and national U12 teams working with many of Canada’s top prospects.

 Richard is currently married, living in Vaughan and enjoys playing hockey in the winter and tennis, golf, baseball and cycling in the summer.

-Ricky Chee is a Supervisor for Philpott Children’s Tennis.
+Ricky Chee is the West Site Supervisor for Philpott Children’s Tennis.
 Ricky joined the Philpott coaching team in 2009 at the Malvern site.
 He received his Tennis Instructor certification in 2004 and has a great passion for tennis.
 His daughter, Jessica, and son, Kito, played tennis together since they were young.